RPGash/PS-RPG/README.md

 # Project "PS-RPG"

-An RPG text adventure created in PowerShell
+An RPG text adventure created in PowerShell.

 - Alpha build
 - ~~May~~ Does contain bugs